evyncke/opsec-probe-attribution/draft-ietf-opsec-probe-attribution.md

 ## Probe Description File {#file}

-As defined in {{iana}}, the probe description file must be made available at "https://example.net/.well-known/probing.txt" and should contain the following fields defined in section 2 of {{!RFC9116}}:
+As defined in {{iana}}, the probe description file must be made available at "https://example.net/.well-known/probing.txt".
+The probe description file must follow the format defined in section 4 of {{!RFC9116}} and should contain the following fields defined in section 2 of {{!RFC9116}}:

 - Canonical
 - Contact
 - Expires
 - Preferred-Languages

-An additional field "Description" should also be included to describe the measurement:
+A new field "Description" should also be included to describe the measurement.
+To match the format defined in section 4 of {{!RFC9116}}, this field must be a one line string.

-- Description

 ### Example